-CEO Compensation (in Summary Compensation Table) for Three-Year Tenure (\$ in millions)
+CEO Compensation (In Summary Compensation Table) (\$ in millions)

-Three-Year Cumulative Total Shareholder Return 408%
+Three-Year Cumulative Shareholder Return: 402%

-A summary of 2022 compensation highlights are set forth below.
+A summary of 2023 compensation highlights is set forth below.

-GENERAL Increases to base salaries were approved based on the Company's performance in 2021 and based on a market review.
-No discretionary adjustments were made to any incentive program for any reason.
-Annual Incentive Program As a result of Company financial and individual performance, actual payouts for 2022 performance, as a percentage of target payout opportunity, were approximately 140% for all NEOs, other than our Executive Chairman whose payout was capped at 100% of target.
-The 2022 program design was generally consistent with the 2021 design, and included both Adjusted EBITDA goals, and an individual component comprised primarily of quantitative financial and operational metrics with measurable targets utilizing a "scorecard" approach.
-No payouts would be made under the individual component unless threshold Adjusted EBITDA goals and fixed cost goals were attained.
-LONG-TERM INCENTIVE PROGRAM ("LTIP") Due to our strong financial results in 2021 and 2022, Performance-Based Stock Units ("PSUs") granted in 2019 and 2020, subject to three-year Adjusted EBITDA performance goals, vested at the maximum level in 2022 and 2023, respectively.
-The 2022 LTIP included three-year cumulative Adjusted EBITDA goals, with a 75% weighting.
-A new cost reduction goal was introduced, with a 25% weighting, to focus attention on the importance of operational excellence to our long-term strategy.
-INCREMENTAL EQUITY AWARDS As further described below, in light of the Company's robust performance for 2022 and a review of market practice, the Committee awarded our CEO, CFO and EVP, Americas incremental time-based restricted stock unit ("RSU") awards in December 2022, which cliff vest on the third anniversary of the date of grant.
+GENERAL • A 4% increase to base salary was approved for some of our NEOs based on the Company's annual salary review process, which includes a market review.
+ANNUAL INCENTIVE PROGRAM • As a result of Company financial and individual performance, actual payouts for 2023, as a percentage of target payout opportunity, ranged from 80-93% for our NEOs. • The 2023 program design was generally consistent with the 2022 design, and included both Adjusted EBITDA goals and an individual component comprised primarily of quantitative financial and operational metrics with measurable targets utilizing a "scorecard" approach.
+No payouts would be made under the individual component unless threshold Adjusted EBITDA goals were attained.
+Payouts for the individual component were also subject to reduction based on individual fixed cost goal attainment.
+LONG-TERM INCENTIVE PROGRAM ("LTIP") As a result of our robust financial results during the applicable performance period, Performance-Based Stock Units ("PSUs") granted in 2021, subject to Adjusted EBITDA performance goals, vested at the maximum level of 150% of target in early 2024. • Consistent with the 2022 LTIP, the 2023 LTIP included three-year cumulative Adjusted EBITDA goals, with a 75% weighting, and a cost reduction goal, with a 25% weighting.